 8. Video Calling Technology That Just Works

 Part of my nervousness about video calling was about how bad quality calls can make it difficult to have a conversation that flows.
 A conversation that is stilted, where you are struggling to hear, or that keeps disconnecting, can make you feel more anxious and stop you enjoying the benefits of video.
 But at TecInteractive, we use StarLeaf.
 It’s simple to use, great quality and we can use it to call anyone – even if they don’t have their own video calling system.
+You can download the StarLeaf app for free for seamless desktop video communication.

 9. Screen Sharing and Other Tools